Reconstruction of univariate functions from directional persistence diagrams: Abstract

 We describe a method for approximating a single-variable function $f$ using persistence diagrams of sublevel sets of $f$ from height functions in different directions.
 We provide algorithms for the piecewise linear case and for the smooth case.
 Three directions suffice to locate all local maxima and minima of a piecewise linear continuous function from its collection of directional persistence diagrams, while five directions are needed in the case of smooth functions with non-degenerate critical points.

-Our approximation of functions by means of persistence diagrams is motivated by a study of importance attribution in machine learning, where one seeks to reduce the number of critical points of signal functions without a significant loss of information for a neural network classifier.
+Our approximation of functions by means of persistence diagrams is motivated by a study of importance attribution in machine learning, where one seeks to reduce the number of critical points of signals without a significant loss of information for a neural network classifier.